NodeBE4/opinion/_posts/2023-02-27-theoryofdoom.md

 I remind each and every one of you: this is about science, evidence and data.
 Not politics.

-If you were mislead into believing masks made a difference because you believed incompetent experts (i.e., the people who failed to do their job correctly) that's not your fault.

-You relied on them.
-And they failed.

-That doesn't make you gullible.
-It makes them incompetent.

-But now the question is whether, in the face of evidence you previously did not have, will you change your mind?

-If you believe in science, then you will change your mind based on new evidence.

-If you are an idiot, you will argue that this Cochrane Review is wrong.

-And you would have to be an idiot to challenge a Cochrane Review.

 ----- __482.2__ -----2023-02-27 07:06:17+08:00:

 The [Cochrane Review](https://www.cochranelibrary.com/cdsr/doi/10.1002/14651858.CD006207.pub6/full) to which I previously referred